-Buffy Stultz White has served as Senior Vice President, Recruiting Strategy and Operations since September 30, 2016.
+Buffy S. White was appointed President, Workforce Solutions and Services in August 2019.
+Prior to that, she served as President, Travel Nurse and Allied since January 2018 and in January 2019 she became President of Workforce Solutions.
+She served as Senior Vice President, Recruiting Strategy and Operations since September 30, 2016.
 Before joining Cross Country Healthcare, Inc., Ms. White served as Executive Vice President, Global Services and Solutions Consulting, of Pontoon (a division of Adecco) from June 2015 to November 2015.
-Ms. White served in various capacities at Pontoon and Adecco since 2006 and prior to that, in various roles at SFN Group, Inc. from August 2001 to July 2006.
+Ms. White served in various capacities at Pontoon and Adecco since 2006 and, prior to that, in various roles at SFN Group, Inc. from August 2001 to July 2006.
+Ms. White studied international business at IMD Business School and innovation and leadership at Millsaps College.